Collaborative Care Model

-Collaborative Care Management (CoCM) is an evidence-based behavioral health integration model designed to support primary care clinicians as they assess and treat patients with mild to moderate behavioral health conditions.
+The Collaborative Care Model (CoCM) is an evidence-based behavioral health integration model designed to support primary care clinicians as they assess and treat patients with mild to moderate behavioral health conditions.

 CoCM improves patient outcomes, increases satisfaction for both patients and providers, and reduces healthcare costs and stigma related to mental health and substance use disorders.
 The model complements other integrated models, including the North Carolina Psychiatric Access Line (NC-PAL).

-In support of improving the lives of all North Carolinians, The North Carolina General Assembly has provided financial support to grow the CoCM model in North Carolina.
-For more information about the CoCM model, explore NC AHEC and the AIMS Center
+In support of improving the lives of all North Carolinians, The North Carolina General Assembly has provided financial support to grow CoCM in North Carolina.
+For more information about CoCM, explore NC AHEC and the AIMS Center

 Starting April 1, 2025, Applications Open for Capacity Building Funding Phase 1 and Phase 2 Practices

-The NC General Assembly has earmarked $5 million for capacity building for Medicaid-enrolled primary care practices across the state to adopt Collaborative Care Management (CoCM).
+The NC General Assembly has earmarked $5 million for capacity building for Medicaid-enrolled primary care practices across the state to adopt the Collaborative Care Model (CoCM).

-The NCDHHS Division of Mental Health, Developmental Disabilities, and Substance Use Services is contracting with Community Care of North Carolina (CCNC) to manage the program in partnership with North Carolina Area Health Education Centers’s Practice Support coaching.
+The NCDHHS Division of Mental Health, Developmental Disabilities, and Substance Use Services is contracting with Community Care of North Carolina (CCNC) to manage the program in partnership with North Carolina Area Health Education (NC AHEC) Center’s Practice Support coaching.

 For more information, please see CCNC’s website.